Farhin-Akhtari/Backend-folder/Backend Part/Readme.md

 The PlayNest frontend is available in the `frontend` folder of this repository.

-See the [Frontend README](../frontend/README.md) for frontend setup and details.
+See the [Frontend Part README](../frontend/README.md) for frontend setup and details.

 ---